qmat-geqs/qmat-geqs.github.io/index.md

-# Geometry for Quantum Science (GeQS)
+# Geometry for Quantum Science

 Welcome on the GeQS website!

-We are a group of physics students aiming to develop new geometrical tools for fundamental physics, notably through geometric algebras (real Clifford algebras) and generalized screw theory.
+The Geometry for Quantum Science (GeQS) research group is a group of students mainly based at the University of Strasbourg, and organized around the Faculty of Physics and Engineering and the Quantum Science and Nanomaterials Interdisciplinary Thematic Insitute (QMat).
+It aims at developping new theoretical and computational tools for fundamental physics, namely through Geometric Algebra (real Clifford algebras) and generalized screw theory.

 - **GeQS**
 - [Articles](articles.md)